-- a) An itemized capital budget shall be prepared annually by the Treasurer and recommended by the Budget Committee for approval by the Board of Directors. - b) The capital budget should support any purchase and/or acquisition of capital assets, otherwise, approval from the Board of Directors is required. - c) The Board of Directors shall approve capital purchases in advance. - d) Capital assets are recorded and controlled in the Association's financial system: - I. By location and major category of asset - II.
+- a) An itemized capital budget shall be prepared annually by the VP-Admin and Finance Director and recommended by the Budget Committee for approval by the Board of Directors. - b) The capital budget should support any purchase and/or acquisition of capital assets, otherwise, approval from the Board of Directors is required. - c) The Board of Directors shall approve capital purchases in advance. - d) Capital assets are recorded and controlled in the Association's financial system: - I. By location and major category of asset - II.
 At cost.
 Cost is the amount spent to acquire, install, construct, develop and/or rehabilitate a capital asset - III.
-Moveable capital assets such as hockey equipment should be clearly identified as property of KPMHA - e) Capital assets are amortized over their estimated useful lives at a rate established by the Treasurer (following GAAP). - f) Gains or losses from the disposal of capital assets are recorded as miscellaneous revenue or expense in the financial system.
+Moveable capital assets such as hockey equipment should be clearly identified as property of KPMHA - e) Capital assets are amortized over their estimated useful lives at a rate established by the VP-Admin and Finance Director (following GAAP). - f) Gains or losses from the disposal of capital assets are recorded as miscellaneous revenue or expense in the financial system.

-2.11 Board of Directors Travel:
+2.11 Board of Directors' Travel:

-- a) Volunteers travelling on KPMHA business must present, in writing, a summary of travel expenses to be incurred in order to obtain approval from the Board of Directors, unless the travel has been included in the Board approved budget.
-Travel expenses must be in accordance with KPMHA's Travel Policy. - b) The Treasurer must verify and approve travel claims prior to reimbursement.
+- a) Volunteers travelling on KPMHA business must present, in writing, a summary of travel expenses to be incurred in order to obtain approval from the Board of Directors unless the travel has been included in the Board approved budget.
+Travel expenses must be in accordance with KPMHA's Travel Policy. - b) The VP-Admin and Finance Director must verify and approve travel claims prior to reimbursement.
 All travel claims must include a summary of expenses as per KPMHA's expense claim form and original receipts.
-The expense claim form can be obtained from the Treasurer. - c) KPMHA reimburses Board member travel expenses when conducting Association business outside of KPMHA electoral areas. - d) Unless otherwise reimbursed by VIAHA or BC Hockey, KPMHA reimburses reasonable travel expenses as per 2.12 a) and 2.12 c) as follows:
+The expense claim form can be obtained from the VP-Admin and Finance Director. - c) KPMHA reimburses Director travel expenses when conducting Association business outside of KPMHA electoral areas. - d) Unless otherwise reimbursed by VIAHA or BC Hockey, KPMHA reimburses reasonable travel expenses as per 2.12 a) and 2.12 c) as follows: